NHSDigital/dtos-cohort-manager/docs/user-guides/Setup_GPG_Key.md

 Copy your GPG key, beginning with -----BEGIN PGP PUBLIC KEY BLOCK----- and ending with -----END PGP PUBLIC KEY BLOCK-----.

-## Adding the GPG Key to your github account
+## Adding the GPG Key to your GitHub account

-Go to your Github account settings, then navigate to 'Access'.
+Go to your GitHub account settings, then navigate to 'Access'.
 Under GPG Keys, Click New GPG Key.
 Create a name for your key in the 'Title' field. in the 'Key' field paste your GPG Key Which you copied above, then click 'Add GPG Key' Once you have authenticated, your GPG Key should now be added to your account.

-## Setting your GPG key in your local Git Config
+## Setting your GPG key in your local Git config

 If you have multiple GPG Keys, you need to tell Git which one to use.